edisonxiang/perf/docs/proposals/perf.md

 | Disk Size                      |  40GB                                        |
 | Count                          |  1                                           |

-This VM is used to simulate numbers of KubeEdge Edge Nodes.
+This VM is used to simulate numbers of KubeEdge Edge Nodes which are running Edged and EdgeHub and so on.

 ### Test Framework
 <img src="../images/perf/perf-test-framework.png">